bryanlabs/cosmos-upgrades/README.md

 ## 🧪 Automated Script (`upgrades.sh`)

 `upgrades.sh` is a convenient script provided to fetch scheduled upgrades for both mainnets and testnets.
-It offers customization options and simplifies the process of tracking upgrades.
+It offers customization options and simplifies the process of tracking upgrades by querying the API endpoints.

 ### Usage